The gt()

 NULL

-, this will be a random, ten-letter ID as generated by using therandom_id()
+) this will be a random, ten-letter ID as generated by usingrandom_id()

-function.
-A custom table ID can be used with any single-length character vector.- locale
+.
+A custom table ID can be used here by providing a character value.- locale

 locale